 Flood Retention Waters

 The City of Houston acquired the 12.4 acres of this park back in 1958.
 Following the severe flooding that took place in 1989 from Tropical Storm Allison, additional property was purchased by the Harris County Flood Control District.
-This property is utilized along Halls Bayou for flood retention and 68 acres of it abuts Shady Lane Park.
+This property along Halls Bayou helps for flood retention, and 68 acres of it abuts Shady Lane Park.

 Bayou Theme in Shady Lane Park

-In 2013 a major renovation was undertaken and what has become a large bayou-themed playground as well as education center was developed.
-This is what truly makes this park distinctive from other Houston parks.
+In 2013 a major renovation was undertaken and what has become a sizeable bayou-themed playground as well as education center was developed.
+This bayou-themed playground is what truly makes this park distinctive from other Houston metro parks.

 Some of the signs show the following information:

 “Wildlife of all kinds LOVE our bayous and wetlands.
 Stream-side forests called riparian zones shelter mammals and birds, and help keep the bayou’s banks from wearing down (erosion.)
-Bayous and stormwater basins attract thristy wildlife, and provide a home to fish as well.
+Bayous and stormwater basins attract thirsty wildlife and provide a home to fish as well.
 Bayous add fresh water to salty Galveston Bay, home to natural sea-life nurseries called estuaries.”